Greene & Phillips Injury Lawyers

 Halloween Safety – Studio 10

-October 17, 2023/in Latest News, Personal Injury, Safety Tips, Studio 10/by J. David Greene
+October 17, 2023/in Latest News, Personal Injury, Safety Tips, Studio 10

 As the leaves begin to turn and the air grows crisp, the fall season marks not just a change in weather but also a time of festivities.
 Halloween is fast approaching and homeowners expecting trick-or-treaters should be aware of a few important safety issues.
 David Greene of Greene & Phillips Personal Injury Lawyers recently talked with Joe Emer on Studio 10’s Legal Matters to discuss key considerations for making this Halloween a safe and enjoyable experience for all.